-- Member States may decide to allow obliged entities not to apply customer due diligence measures in respect of electronic money, as defined in Article 2(2) of Directive 2009/110/EC of the European Parliament and of the Council if all of the following conditions are fulfilled: - (a) the payment instrument is not reloadable; - (b) the maximum amount stored electronically does not exceed EUR 250, Member States may increase this limit up to EUR 500 for payment instruments that can only be used in that one particular Member State; - (c) the payment instrument is used exclusively to purchase goods or services; - (d) the payment instrument cannot be funded with electronic money. - 2.
-Member States shall ensure that customer due diligence measures are always applied before redemption of the monetary value of the electronic money exceeding EUR 250.
+- 1. By way of derogation from Articles 11 and 12 and based on an appropriate risk assessment which demonstrates low risk, Member States may decide to allow obliged entities not to apply certain customer due diligence measures in respect of electronic money, as defined in Article 2(2) of Directive 2009/110/EC, if all of the following risk mitigating conditions are fulfilled: - (a) the payment instrument is not reloadable or it is a SIM card with a maximum monthly payment transactions limit EUR 250. - (b) the maximum amount stored electronically does not exceed EUR 250.
+Member States may increase this limit up to EUR 500 for payment instruments that can only be used in that one particular Member State; - (c) the payment instrument is used exclusively to purchase goods or services; - (d) the payment instrument cannot be funded with anonymous electronic money; - (e) the issuer carries out sufficient monitoring of the transactions or business relationship to enable the detection of unusual or suspicious transactions. - 2.
+Member States shall ensure that the derogation set out in paragraph 1 is not applicable in case of redemption in cash or cash withdrawal of the monetary value of the electronic money where the amount redeemed exceeds EUR 250100.